La Forge, MO

-Schnucks partners with local farmers like Chris Eckert because their peaches are tree ripened for that “just picked” flavor you’ll taste in every bite.
-We count on Eckert’s, family-owned and operated since 1837, for the finest peaches in the Midwest!
+Schnucks partners with local farmers like Chris Eckert because they have the finest peaches grown right here in the Midwest!

 Harold Bibbs & Sons Produce

 Schnucks works with local farmers like the Bibbs family for peak season watermelon grown in rich Missouri soil.

 Pin Oak Farms

 We count on farmers like Duane and Michelle Brune because you can't beat the farm-fresh flavor of their Missouri-grown vegetables.

 Schnucks partners with local farmers like the Zimmerman’s because they grow some of the best green peppers in Central Illinois!

 Thies Farm & Market

 We partner with local farmers like the Thies family because their tomatoes are picked fresh in the St. Louis area.